 - Chicken bouillon

 - Dried onion flakes

 Tips and Recipe FAQ:

 That is a tricky question because it depends on what you like.
-I tend to use gluten free white bread for stuffing cubes because they are the most neutral in flavor.
+I use gluten-free white bread for stuffing cubes because they are the most neutral in flavor.

 Absolutely.
 I pop them into a freezer-safe zip-style bag and put them into the freezer.